Motorhome toolkit – Essential tools for Classic motorhome travel

 As part of my tools, I use a Dewalt tough system toolbox.
 I have used many different toolboxes over the years and usually have to replace them after a few years.
 These toolboxes are very robust, waterproof, dustproof and you can stand on them.
 I use the mid-range size and that will hold most of the motorhome tools.
 They are not the cheapest but if you never have to replace them they are worth the money, in my opinion.

 I use a few for my work and are lasting a long time.
-They don’t have the nice new look but they still look and feel very robust and I have no doubt they will last for years yet.
+They don’t have a nice new look but they still look and feel very robust and I have no doubt they will last for years yet.

 Worth a look but there are cheaper options.
 Check it here.
 This one has the tote tray which in my opinion is essential.